DatGuy8/DatGuy8/README.md

 Feel free to explore my repositories and discover the exciting projects I've worked on.
 If you have any questions or just want to connect, please don't hesitate to reach out.
 </p>

-- 🔭 I’m currently working on ... <a href="https://github.com/DatGuy8/whatsGood-final">What's Good</a>
+- 🔭 I’m currently working on ...
+Pop Up Music News (Python/Flask App)
 - 🌱 I’m currently learning ... <a href="https://www.thymeleaf.org/">Thymeleaf</a>
 - 📫 How to reach me: ... namesjohntran@gmail.com